ivoras/daisy/README.md

 # Daisy - a blockchain where blocks are SQLite databases

+# What if...

+What if there is a blockchain where only certain nodes, in possession of one of accepted private keys, can add data to a blockchain, whose blocks are (SQLite) databases, and if those nodes can accept new ones into their ranks by signing the candidate's keys in a web-of-trust style?

+What if Wikipedia was distributed in this way...?

 ## Design notes

 *Note:* All this is fluid and can be changed as development progresses.

+* Everyone can download the blockchain, only special "miners" can create ones, in a sort-of web-of-trust way.
 * Block payloads are SQLite database files.
-Opened read-only for use, of course.
+Except for special metadata tables, their content is not enforced.
-* Blockchain metadata is mostly separate from the block payloads, with the notable exception of the previous block hash (merkle).
+* Blockchain metadata is mostly separate from the block payloads, with some obvious exceptions such as the block hash.
+Metadata critical for blockchain integrity (like the previous block's hash (merkle)is within the block database)
 * Consensus rules:
     * The validity of the SQLite files
     * The presence of a special tables named `_meta` and `keys`,